realliyifei/realliyifei.github.io/README.md

 ## Dev

-1. During development, we should develop index.html in the src folder.
-Per the [original readme](https://github.com/themesberg/neumorphism-ui-bootstrap/tree/master), we should type `gulp` in terminal to display the html in browser.
+1. During development, the index.html file should be created in the src folder.
+According to the [original readme](https://github.com/themesberg/neumorphism-ui-bootstrap/tree/master), you can type `gulp` in the terminal to preview the HTML in the browser.
-2. After development, we should run `sh deploy.sh` to minify webpage and deploy index.html to the root.
-How to know it is minified successfully?
-We can check whether it can be previewed via the side of vscode.
-However, note that a few components might be not perfect, as the best display is always via the browser.
+2. After completing development, run `sh deploy.sh` to minify the webpage and deploy the index.html file to the root directory.
+To verify successful minification, check if the file can be previewed on the side panel of VS Code.
+However, keep in mind that some components may not display perfectly, as the browser provides the most accurate rendering.

 ## Info